2837790380/SD-CEM/README.md

   1. main.py — A python file to run the SD-CEM model.
 Noted that there are some hyperparameter that   can be set in this file.
   2. trainer — The files in this folder contain the details of model training and optimization.
   3. model — These are the codes for **SD-CEM**, including the implementation details of all components of the model.
 - embeddings — These are the trained category embeddings.
-The named format is [SD-CEM#dataset#embedding size], and the data format is [category name, category embedding]
+The named format is [SD-CEM#dataset#embedding size.csv], and the data format is [category name, category embedding]

 - tasks
   1. tasks\matchrate.py — This file aims to calculate the match rate based on the category embeddings.